 "What, dollars?"
-Aye, and fi'-pennybits, I-swear Are downright rarities among us here.

-Thus passed the evening till the time of hed

-Thus passed the evening till the time of bed, When to a kennel we at last were led;

-There, slumbering, shivered till the dawn of day, Then cursed this scurvy cave, and marched away.
+Aye, and fi-pennybits, I swear Are downright rarities among us here.
+Thus passed the evening till the time of bed, When to a kennel we at last were led; There, slumbering, shivered till the dawn of day Then cursed this scurvy cave, and marched away.

-Before us now in huge extension rise Dark wood-clad mountains of enormous size; Surrounding fogs their towering summits hide, And sailing clouds, in silent grandeur, glide Around their airy cliffs.
+Before us now in huge extension rise Dark wood-clad mountains of enormous size; Surrounding fogs their towering summits hide And sailing clouds, in silent grandeur, glide Around their airy cliffs.
 These we survey As dull forebodings of a cheerless day.
-Up steeps immense with laboring steps we bend, Then down in hollow gulfs for miles descend, Buried in depth of woods, obscure and dark, Where pheasants drum, and angry squirrels bark; With these (though rain in streaming torrents poured) Our pilot's pack abundantly we stored; And when, at length, the driving tempest cleared, And through the woods a distant hut appeared, There, though the sour inhospitable clown Returned our smiles with many a surly frown, Compelled by Hunger, that imperious lord, We cooked our game, and shared our little hoard; And left the savage boor, whose looks conveyed Dark hate and murder every move they made.
+Up steeps immense with labouring steps we bend, Then down in hollow gulfs for miles descend, Buried in depth of woods, obscure and dark, Where pheasants drum, and angry squirrels bark; With these (though rain in streaming torrents poured) Our pilot's pack abundantly we stored; And when, at length, the driving tempest cleared, And through the woods a distant hut appeared, There, though the sour inhospitable clown Returned our smiles with many a surly frown, Compelled by Hunger, that imperious lord, We cooked our game, and shared our little hoard; And left the savage boor, whose looks conveyed Dark hate and murder every move they made.

-Still through rude wilds with silent steps we steer.

-Intent on game, all eager eye and ear;

-Each opening turn, each dark recess survey,

-Each mouldering heap that round tumultuous lay,
+Still through rude wilds with silent steps we steer, Intent on game, all eager eye and ear; Each opening turn, each dark recess survey, Each mouldering heap that round tumultuous lay,

-As o'er those Alpine steeps we slowly past;

-But all was silent, solitary, vast!

-No sound of distant farm assailed the ear;

-No rising smoke; no opening fields appear;

-side

-rl,

-ise. g,

--hm-

-ares. bears. ve one

-clear;

-But each high summit gained, the eye was shown Hills piled on hills in dreary prospect thrown.

-So, from the mast, when boisterous tempests roar, And the tost vessel labors far from shore, The toil-worn sailor all around him spies One sea of mountains mingling with the skies.

-At length with vast descent we winding go,

-And see the river gliding deep below;

-And up the vale, suspended o'er the path,

-A sign-board waving o'er the hut beneath;

-The straggling characters with soot portrayed,

-Defied awhile all efforts that we made;

-At length we spelt this precious piece of lore:

-Pat Dougherty's Hotel and Drygood Store.

-Blest tidings! welcome to the wandering wight,

-As sheltered harbors in a stormy night;

-And thou, sweet Muse! in lofty numbers tell

-The matchless comforts of this log hotel.
+As o'er those Alpine steeps we slowly past: But all was silent, solitary, vast!
+No sound of distant farm assailed the ear; No rising smoke; no opening fields appear; But each high summit gained, the eye was shown Hills piled on hills in dreary prospect thrown.
+So, from the mast, when boisterous tempests roar, And the tost vessel labours far from shore, The toil-worn sailor all around him spies One sea of mountains mingling with the skies.
+At length with vast descent we winding go, And see the river gliding deep below; And up the vale, suspended o'er the path, A sign-board waving o'er the hut beneath; The straggling characters with soot portrayed, Defied awhile all efforts that we made; At length we spelt this precious piece of lore; Pat Dougherty's Hotel and Drygood Store.
+Blest tidings! welcome to the wandering wight, As sheltered harbours in a stormy night; And thou, sweet Muse! in lofty numbers tell The matchless comforts of this log hotel.

-Here streams of smoke the entering stranger greet; Here man and beast with equal honors meet; The cow loud bawling fills the spattered door; The sow and pigs grunt social round the floor; Dogs, cats, and ducks, in mingling groups appear, And all that Filth can boast of riots here.
+Here streams of smoke the entering stranger greet: Here man and beast with equal honors meet; The cow loud bawling fills the spattered door; The sow and pigs grunt social round the floor; Dogs, eats, and ducks, in mingling groups appear, And all that Filth can boast of riots here.
 Happy the hungry souls who hither speed!
 Here, like cameleons, they may freely feed; Here champ, with vigorous jaws, the empty air; Without a bottom find one broken chair; On dirty benches snore the night away, And rise like thieves upon their judgment day.

-Ye threadbare pilgrims! halt as ye pass by,

-This gorgeous store will all your wants supply;

-Three long tobacco-pipes the shelf adorns;

-Two rusty penknives fit to saw your corns;
+Ye threadbare pilgrims! halt as ye pass by, This gorgeous store will all your wants supply; Three long tobacco-pipes the shelf adorns; Two rusty penknives fit to saw your corns;

-One rag of calico in musty folds;

-A stick of liquorice-ball for coughs and colds;

-And one half keg of brandy, glorious cheer!

-Arrives from Philadelphia once a year.

-What boundless wealth! what can they wish for more